New York City schools will reopen this fall with "blended learning" model, mayor says

 Families who aren't comfortable having their children return to school can choose to stay remote.
 They will be given the chance to opt back in on a quarterly basis.

+Cuomo, who has previously said it is up to him to decide whether schools will reopen, would not comment on whether De Blasio's plan will be denied by the state.
+The governor said only that the city's plan will be reviewed through the same criteria as every other school district.

+"No locality has the legal authority to determine if they open or not," Cuomo said.
+"We have 700 school districts, none of those school districts can say 'I'm opening on August 1'... it is a state decision."

-New York City's schools were closed in March as part of sweeping efforts to contain the spread of COVID-19.
+New York City was once the U.S. epicenter of the coronavirus pandemic and its schools were closed in March as part of sweeping efforts to contain the spread of COVID-19.
 Last week, the mayor said a Department of Education survey found 75% of families wanted their kids to return.

 The city's public school system, with more than 1 million people, is the largest in the country.